Abikrish17/IngenicoTransferService/README.md

 # IngenicoTransferService
 REST API to create bank account and initiate transfer

-REST API to create bank account and initiate transfer .

 This is a SpringBoot project built with Maven , inbuilt H2 database and embedded Tomcat server.

 RUNNING THE APPLICATION: